misik-eng/misik-eng/README.md

 I’m an Electrical and Electronics Engineer
 with a strong passion for coding and technology.
 While my academic background is in engineering,
-I’ve discovered my love for programming and
+I’ve discovered my love for Datascience and
-aim to build a career in this exciting field. 🚀
+aim to build a career in this exciting field.

 ---

 ## 🌱 What I'm Doing

 - Exploring the vast potential of GitHub as I embark on my coding journey.
-- Combining my engineering knowledge with software development to create innovative solutions.
 - Documenting my progress and sharing insights through a personal blog.
  (coming soon!)